zzzprojects/docs/dapper-tutorial.net/pages/third-party-libraries/dapper-mapper.md

 # Dapper.Mapper Library

 ## Overview

-Dapper.Mapper is a small library which extends Dapper multi-mapping functionality.
+**Dapper.Mapper** is a small library that extends Dapper multi-mapping functionality.
 It allows you to map a single row to multiple objects.
 This library automatically figures out the relationships between the returned objects and automatically assigns them.

+ - It provides a convenient, fluent API for mapping objects to and from SQL databases.
+ - It is built on top of Dapper, and thus benefits from all of its features, including automatic mapping of columns to properties, and support for multiple database types.
+ - **Dapper.Mapper** also supports the mapping of nested objects, and provides a comprehensive set of built-in mappers for common .NET types.

+## Features

+ - Supports multiple database platforms including SQLite, MySQL, and PostgreSQL.
+ - Provides a clean, simple API for mapping data to objects.
+ - Generates SQL queries automatically, eliminating the need to write tedious and error-prone SQL by hand.

 ## NuGet Installation

-Dapper.Mapper is available through NuGet: <a href="https://www.nuget.org/packages/Dapper.Mapper/" target="_blank">https://www.nuget.org/packages/Dapper.Mapper/</a>
+**Dapper.Mapper** is available through NuGet: <a href="https://www.nuget.org/packages/Dapper.Mapper/" target="_blank">https://www.nuget.org/packages/Dapper.Mapper/</a>

 You can easily install this library by running the following command:

 ```csharp
 PM> Install-Package Dapper.Mapper
 ```

 ## APIs

 If you have used Dapper, then you will have an idea of writing mapping explicitly as shown below.

 ```csharp